OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 Further documentation and some example Node-RED Flows will be made available in due course.
 :::

-# General Overview of Tile Styles, Payloads, and Behaviours
+# General Overview of Screens, Tile Styles, Payloads, and Behaviours

 ---

 ## Screens

 Each touch panel can be configured with a set of screens.
-The configured name of the active screen is shown in the footer.
+Configuration options can be found [here](/docs/firmware/touch-panel-esp32.html#screen-conf-payloads)

 ### Navigation thru screens